hexdigest/ruby-nfc/README.md

 ------------

 * Install libusb first
-* If you have issues like "Unable to claim USB interface (Operation not permitted)" try to copy ./contrib/linux/blacklist-libnfc.conf file from libnfc tarball to /etc/modprobe.d/ and restart your linux box
+* If you have issues like "Unable to claim USB interface (Operation not permitted)" try to copy ./contrib/linux/blacklist-libnfc.conf file from libnfc tarball to /etc/modprobe.d/ and restart your linux box.
+This could also work for you: ```cp ./contrib/udev/42-pn53x.rules /etc/udev/rules.d/```
 * Download and install libnfc: https://code.google.com/p/libnfc/downloads/list
 * Download and install libfreefare: https://code.google.com/p/libfreefare/downloads/list
 * Install appropriate driver for your NFC reader